lab19digital/wp19/README.md

 * Latest wordpress
 * Latest wp-cli
-* Gulp for compiling JavaScript, Sass, or Less (or whatever else you need)
+* Gulp for compiling JavaScript, Sass (or whatever else you need)
 * Webpack for compiling JavaScript

 After installation the server will run automatically.
 A theme called "default" is generated.
-To start the server in future, run <code>gulp php</code> from the root.
+To start the server in future, run `gulp php` from the root.

-**Sass**
-We're using Less until Bootstrap 4 comes out, at which time we'll be switching over to Sass, which is why it's also included but optional for use.

-**Wordpress Plugins**
+#### Wordpress Plugins
 Automatically installs the following plugins:

+* timber-library (Twig templating)
+* wordpress-seo
+* wp-migrate-db

+Edit `package.json` if you want to install any of the following:

 * advanced-custom-fields
+* contact-form-7
-* wordpress-seo
+* custom-post-type-ui
 * duplicate-post
+* manual-image-crop
-* timber-library (Twig templating)
+* wordfence

-Also removes the hello plugin and standard themes
+Also removes the hello and akismet plugins and standard themes

-**JavaScript Plugins**
+#### JavaScript Plugins
 Comes with jQuery, several other plugins are available but may not be imported by default:
 - mustache
 - parsleyjs